 That achievement would include Lebanon creating a secular technocrat government and a business-friendly state, managed by clean hands and minds.
 That would provide Lebanon with many competitive advantages as a regional banking hub.

-With the advantages we have – especially today with the nation finally united, on the ground at least, which is what matters primarily – Lebanon can.
+With the advantages we have – especially today with the nation finally uniting, on the ground at least, which is what matters primarily – Lebanon can.

 We were never a Switzerland nor a Paris, nor do we want to be.
 No offense intended to any; I appreciate them both and do visit them often.